PCOC is a collaboration between four universities, and also participating services. Each of the universities are

 Arjun joined PCOC in November 2020.
 In his current role, he provides technical support to the Data, Education & Training and the Research teams of PCOC.
 He graduated from University of Wollongong in 2018 and holds a degree in Engineering Management.
-He has taken up research assistant roles as a student and has worked with other departments of University of Wollongong such as UOWx and Sydney Business School before taking up the role at PCOC.
+He has taken up research assistant roles as a student and has worked with other departments of the University of Wollongong such as UOWx and Sydney Business School before taking up his role at PCOC.

 P: (02) 9266 1334